Updated May 2026

 AppStorrent on Mac — the catalogue in practice

 AppStorrent for Mac is the only version of the brand that has ever existed.
-Every file in the catalogue is a .dmg, .pkg or .zip — the disk image formats macOS Gatekeeper recognises without extra tooling.
-The site divides into four browse paths: Programs, Games, Plugins, and macOS (full system installer builds).
-The download workflow is the same one Mac users have followed for years: mount the image, drag the app bundle to /Applications, eject.
-Apple Silicon changed nothing essential.
-Most current builds are universal binaries that run natively on M1 through M4 without Rosetta, and Intel-only titles are called out explicitly before you commit to a multi-gigabyte download.
+Every file in the catalogue is a .dmg, .pkg or .zip — the same formats Apple's notarisation pipeline produces and macOS Gatekeeper recognises.
+The site is split into four browse paths: Programs, Games, Plugins, and macOS itself (the full installer builds).
+On a MacBook Pro, MacBook Air, iMac or Mac mini, the workflow is unchanged from the early-2010s software-distribution era: download, mount the disk image, drag the bundle into /Applications, eject.
+The Apple Silicon transition did not break the model.
+Most current appstorrent mac builds ship as universal binaries that run natively on M1, M2, M3 and M4 hardware without Rosetta, and listings tag chip support clearly before download begins.

 File formats and checksum verification